 Intraperitoneal chemotherapy may also be delivered through a catheter or a port.
 The catheter is inserted through the abdominal wall.
-Chemotherapy drugs can then be infused directly into the abdominal cavity for treatment of peritoneal mesothelioma.
+Chemotherapy drugs can then be infused directly into the abdominal cavity.
 Ports may also be placed under the skin of the abdominal wall and the catheter tunneled between the skin and muscle into the peritoneum.

 Side Effects of Chemotherapy

 Cancer cells grow and divide more rapidly than normal cells, but some normal cells also multiply quickly, particularly those in the digestive tract, reproduction system, and hair follicles.
 It is the damage done to normal cells that causes side effects.
 The type of side effects you might experience and how severe they are, depend on the type of chemotherapy you are receiving, the dosage given and how your own body reacts.
 Before beginning any chemotherapy treatment, you will be asked to sign a consent form.
-Before signing the form, be sure your doctor informs you of all the facts regarding the treatment he/she will be administering, including information about the particular drug or combination of drugs to be used, the possible risks or side effects (including nausea and vomiting and peripheral neuropathy), the number of treatments you will receive and how often, and whether it will be given during a hospital stay or on an outpatient basis.
-More on vomiting and nausea from chemotherapy.
+Before signing the form, be sure your doctor informs you of all the facts regarding the treatment he/she will be administering, including information about the particular drug or combination of drugs to be used, the possible risks or side effects, the number of treatments you will receive and how often, and whether it will be given during a hospital stay or on an outpatient basis.
+More on anti-nausea treatment for chemotherapy patients.